ibm-cloud-docs/assistant/deploy-zendesk.md

     For more information, see [Passing sensitive data](/docs/assistant?topic=assistant-deploy-web-chat#deploy-web-chat-security-encrypt).

-    Zendesk also expects `iat` and `external_id` name and value pairs but there's no need for you to provide this information because IBM derives these values and adds them to a JWT that it creates for you.
+    Zendesk also expects `iat` and `external_id` name and value pairs.
+However, there's no need for you to provide this information.
+IBM automatically provides a JWT that contains these values.

     For example: